 Give advice on how to have positive conversations about healthier weight and suggest where to refer and signpost

-Piloting of training package with minimum of six NHS organisations (primary and secondary care) across 2024-25.
+Piloting of training package with cohorts of HCPs from primary, secondary and community care settings across 2024-25.

 Key actions will include: